web-platform-tests/rfcs/rfcs/not_implemented.md

  - `MISSING` implies a test was not run at all
    - Indistinguishable from infrastructure error / failure to run

+It also allows for more expressive tests, allowing authors to be explicit about their expectations.

 ## Disadvantages

  - An extra outcome to consider
+   - Will involve viral changes to logging, and log consumers
  - Possible metrics skewing from the point that tests change to use this status